Protect yourself, family, friends and your community by following these prevention measures:

-- Overnight parking, including in-vehicle camping is allowed except where noted or signed at SNO-Park sites.
+- Overnight parking, including in-vehicle camping, is only allowed where noted and signed at SNO-Park sites.

-- Vehicles parked overnight need to be staked at all 4 corners with 1x2 inch by 8-foot poles to prevent accidental damage by snow removal equipment.
+- Vehicles parked overnight, where allowed by posted signs, MUST BE staked at all four corners with 1x2inch by 8ft tall poles to prevent accidental damage by snow removal equipment.

 - Do not build campfires on paved areas.